 Chichen Itza Tickets

-Tickets for Chichen Itza can be purchased on site.
+Tickets for Chichen Itza can be purchased on site or you can purchase them from our link here.

 The tickets are made up of 2 amounts one being for the state and one being for federal.
 The fees need to be paid individually at 2 different windows.